sashachernenkoff/SkimSense/README.md

 #### Input

-The input should be a .csv file with each line representing a reduction to predict.
+The input should be a .csv file with each line representing a starting nutrition profile to make predictions on, as well as a desired reduction percentage.
-Each line should contain five numerical features, detailed as:
+Thus, each line should contain five numerical features, detailed as:

 * **Fat**: A positive numeric value representing the fat content.
 * **Carbohydrates**: A positive numeric value representing the carbohydrate content.